jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 ![header image](img/attack-blocked.png)

-> On CloudGuard, you can see that the code injection attack was **blocked** by CloudGuard.
+> On CloudGuard console, you can see that the code injection attack was **blocked** by CloudGuard.

 ![header image](img/cloudguard-alert.png)